 There are faster lenses in this focal length, but I prefer lenses which do not open very wide: they are smaller, lighter, more affordable and optically superior.
 Lenses which open wide often have mediocre performance at wide settings, particularly away from the center of the image.
 If not, they are prohibitively expensive, large and heavy.

 The 35-105mm Zoom Nikkor Macro was introduced in 1983 and is available at modest price in the used market.
 A manual focus zoom, it opens no wider than f/3.5 so it's compact, taking 52mm filters like the 55mm Micro Nikkor and many other Nikkor designs.
-For travel where only 1 lens is possible, this is a fine choice.

 This lens has 16 elements in 12 groups and a ring which shifts the internal arrangement, allowing you to gradually transition to macro mode.
 At the 35mm setting, it can focus down to a 1:4 ratio.
 If we add a short extension tube the lens will focus very closely at all focal lengths.
 Because of the macro design it performs well at short range as well as distance.